Sophia9156/Sophia9156/README.md

 - 👋 Hi, I’m Sophia!
 I have couple of years of experience in front-end development. :)
-- I mostly use TypeScript, React.js, Next.js.
+- I mostly use TypeScript, ReactJs, NextJs. 🚀